ga-wdi-boston/unix-cli/README.md

 directory in this path?
 What is the root of the file system?

 Open up the Finder and go to the root directory of your filesystem.
-There are several ways to accomplish this, but I prefer the `⌘ + G` shortcut in Finder.
+There are several ways to accomplish this, but I prefer the `⌘ + ⇧ + g` shortcut in Finder.
 Examine the contents of the root directory.

 Now, back in your terminal, change your current working directory to the root